jaredpilcher/net_app/README.md

 ## Running a throughput performance test
 You will need two laptops to execute a throughput performance test.
 Do the following:
 1. On th first laptop, connect it to the network via ethernet.
 Run `iperf3 -s` to start the iperf3 server.
 2. On the second laptop, connect it via wifi to an access point.
-Inside the app, run `gulp serve` to build and deploy the app.
+Inside the app, run `npm install; gulp serve` to build and deploy the app.
 This will open a browser tab, pointed to the app.
 3. In the app, specify a client IP address, using the laptop from step 2.
 This will be one of the the web server's wifi network interfaces' IP addresses.
 Then specify a server IP address, using the laptop from step 1.
 4. Click Start Test
 5. The results from the test will appear after 10 seconds at the top of the table.